ethereum/ERCs/ERCS/erc-x.md

 ****Examples****

-The third party calls the user's nft transaction ([ERC-721](./erc-721.md), transferForm),

 Judges whether the receiving address is safe ([ERC-721](./erc-721.md), safeTransferForm),

-permit extension for signed approvals ([ERC-2612](./erc-2612.md), permit),
+ERC-721 Consecutive Transfer Extension([ERC-2309](./erc-2309.md)),

+No Intermediary NFT Trading Protoco([ERC-6105](./erc-6105.md)),

-authorizes the distribution of the user's own assets (ERC-721, approve, allowance),
+authorizes the distribution of the user's own assets (ERC-721, approve, allowance) and many proposals based on [ERC-721](./erc-721.md) extension

-and adds the transfer hook function. ([ERC-777](./erc-777.md), hook)

-The above work should be handled by the user's smart contract wallet, rather than the nft contract itself.
+The above work should be handled by the user's smart contract wallet or wallet pulgin, rather than the nft contract itself.

 ## Backwards Compatibility